Deltares-research/HydroFlows/docs/user_guide/cli.rst

 ----------------------

-The command line interface is meant to provide an easy, reproducible and streamlined approach to generate entire workflows from the existing set of methods available in HydroFlows, and export these to a language of choice.
+The command line interface is meant to provide an easy, reproducible and streamlined approach to generate simple workflows from the existing set of methods available in HydroFlows, and export these to a language of choice.
+Complex workflows with multiple wildcard permutations are not recommended to create with CLI in mind.
-The interface is not meant to run these workflows at scale (i.e. using multiple process or HPC).
+The CLI can also run a workflow, but is not meant to run these workflows at scale (i.e. using multiple process or HPC).
 For this, the chosen export workflow management approach should be used, and an environment must be set up that scales your workflow.

 You can see the general `--help` information as follows: